All Products

 Client IP Address

-If an Elastic Compute Service (ECS) instance is connected to the ApsaraDB for MongoDB instance over the Internet, enter the public IP address of the ECS instance.
+If an ECS instance connects to the ApsaraDB for MongoDB instance over the internet, enter the public IP address of the ECS instance.

-If the ECS instance is connected to the ApsaraDB for MongoDB instance by using a virtual private cloud (VPC), enter the private IP address of the ECS instance.
+If an ECS instance connects to the ApsaraDB for MongoDB instance over a Virtual Private Cloud (VPC), enter the private IP address of the ECS instance.

 Database Name